 All employees have a contract of employment, even if this is only verbal.
-This contract occurs when the employee agrees to work for the employer, and will set out the employee’s rights and obligations.
+This contract occurs when the employee agrees to work for the employer, and the purpose of an employment contract is to set out the employee’s rights, obligations, duties and the terms and conditions between the employer and employee.
 The most common examples are the right to receive payment and the obligation to follow the employer’s instructions.

 Most employees are legally entitled to receive written confirmation of the main terms of their employment contract, which will contain express contractual terms.
 Common express terms include:

 - The basic wage an employee will receive

 - Conditions for any overtime or bonus (if applicable)